 5 Ways To Increase Engagement On Your Custom Website- Written by Kyle Narducci

 One of our favorite things about being a custom website design and development company is that we get to work with organizations that operate with a purpose.
 We work several organizations who are on fire for their mission and want to grow.
-One of the often overlooked ways to help your company grow is to focus on these 5 key things on your website.
+Although often overlooked, focusing on these 5 key things will increase engagement on your website.

 1. A clear mission statement above the fold